Ace Powell: Marriages

-When Powell's first wife Helena—who was born in Smolensk, Russia, in 1908—died in the bitterly cold winter of 1941, he joined the Army Air Corps and worked in a defense plant.
+When Powell's first wife Helena—who was born in Smolensk, Russia, in 1908—died during the bitterly cold winter of 1941, he joined the Army Air Corps and worked in a defense plant.
 Thereafter he was in the plastic figurine business in Yakima, Washington.
 He married a second time around 1946 to Audrey Scott, the union producing a son, Eddie.
 The marriage, however, would be short-lived as the couple was prone to fighting and she eventually left him.
 Powell's heavy drinking may have been a factor in their parting of the sheets.
-In 1952 he married fellow artist Nancy McLaughlin and the couple made their home in the town of Hungry Horse, a few miles east of Bad Rock Canyon, and operated a combination studio and gallery.
+In 1952 he married fellow artist Nancy McLaughlin and the couple made their home in Hungry Horse, a few miles east of Bad Rock Canyon, and operated a combination studio and gallery.
 A son, Dave Powell—who would go on to be a fine artist in his own right—was born to the couple.
 It was during this period that Powell gained much of his reputation and began to garner a following of collectors who would patronize him for the rest of his career.
-Their gallery/studio would burn to the ground in 1964, and shortly thereafter he and Nancy were divorced.
+Their gallery/studio would burn to the ground in 1964, and shortly thereafter he and Nancy divorced.
 His fourth marriage, in 1965, was to Thelma Conner and they made their home in Kalispell.